 Visual learners may use the following approaches for learning English:

-• Watch English-language films and television programs with English subtitles.
+- Watch English-language documentaries or YouTube videos with English subtitles.

 Are You a Kinesthetic Learner?